Consumer edition active

 For children without warning signs, tests are rarely done if the cough has lasted 4 weeks or less and cold symptoms are present.
 In such cases, the cause is usually a viral infection.
 However, testing may be done if an infection such as COVID-19 is present in a school or day care center.

 Tests also may not be needed if symptoms strongly suggest a cause.
 In such cases, doctors may simply start treatment for the presumed cause.
-However, if symptoms persist despite treatment, tests are often done.
+However, if symptoms do not go away despite treatment, tests are often done.

 Treatment of Cough in Children

-Treatment of cough focuses on treating the cause (for example, antibiotics for bacterial pneumonia or antihistamines for allergic postnasal drip).
+Treatment of cough is focused on treating the cause (for example, antibiotics for bacterial pneumonia or antihistamines for allergic postnasal drip).

 To relieve cough symptoms, parents have often been advised to use home remedies such as having the child inhale moist air (as from a cool-mist vaporizer or in a hot shower) and drink extra fluids.
 Although these remedies are harmless, there is little scientific evidence that they make any difference in how children feel.
 However, in children older than a year, honey (either straight or diluted in a liquid) may be given to relieve the cough.